jaclu/tmux-menus/README.md

 Not only meant for begginers, I use it myself daily for tasks I use so rarely that I struggle to remember some of the shortcuts.
-I have also tried to add some more general, that I don't need myself, but might be helpful to others.
+I have also tried to add some more general items, that I don't need myself, but might be helpful to others.
 It's fairly easy to add/remove items to fit your specific needs.